The topology of Bott integrable fluids: -atoms and topological classification

-One can construct, similarly to type $III$ and $IV$ blocks, an Arnold fluid in a given $3$-atom using its structure of mapping torus.
+One can construct, similarly to type $III$ and $IV$ blocks, an Arnold flow in a given $3$-atom using its structure of mapping torus.
 If we denote by $\theta$ the coordinate in the $S^1$ component, we take as vector field $X=\pp{}{\theta}$.
-As one form we take $\alpha= (K+\pi^*f) d\theta$, where $K$ is a constant such that $\alpha(X)>0$ everywhere.
-Finally, take $B=C+\pi^*f$ as Bernoulli function for some other constant $C$.
+As one-form we take $\alpha= (K+\tilde f) d\theta$, where $K$ is a constant such that $\alpha(X)>0$ everywhere.
+Finally, take $B=C+\tilde f$ as Bernoulli function for some other constant $C$.
 We clearly have that $\iota_X d\alpha=-dB$.
-Given any area form $\omega$ in $P^2$, the area form $\omega + \tau^*\omega$ is invariant by the mapping torus and hence $X$ is volume preserving for some volume.
-Lemma \ref{eul} concludes that it is an Arnold fluid.
+Given any area form $\omega$ in $P^2$, the area form $\omega + \tau^*\omega$ is invariant by the mapping torus and hence $X$ is volume-preserving for some volume.
+Lemma \ref{eul} concludes that it is an Arnold flow.
 The torus boundary components are regular level sets of the Bernoulli function.
 Hence, one can apply the arguments of the proof of Theorem \ref{ArnTop} that we used for simple atoms in this more general setting.
 Instead of a graph whose vertices are blocks of type $I-V$, one can have blocks of type $II,III$ and any other possible $3$-atom.
 It is also immediate to check that the proof of Theorem \ref{maincor} also applies for Morse-Bott function with atoms of arbitrary complexity.
-The one form $\beta$ in Lemma \ref{beta} can be constructed in a given $3$-atom analogously to how it is done for blocks of type $III$ and $IV$.

-In \cite{F1}, the study of equivalence classes of such more general graphs gives rise to the notion of marked molecule.
+The one-form $\beta$ in Lemma \ref{beta} can be constructed in a given $3$-atom analogously to how it is done for blocks of type $III$ and $IV$.
+In \cite{F1}, the study of equivalence classes of such more general graphs gives rise to the notion of a marked molecule.
 Marked molecules classify topologically stable Bott integrable systems.
 In our setting, we were just interested in the topology of $B$, i.e. the foliation by level sets, and not in the orientations at the critical circles.
 When we forget about the orientation of the critical circles and drop the topologically stable condition, the classification is also possible in terms of equivalence classes of these graphs (molecules with gluing coefficients).
-In that case however, it becomes more technical that with the simplifying assumptions taken in \cite{F1}.
+In that case, however, it becomes more technical that with the simplifying assumptions taken in \cite{F1}.

-If we follow the orientation of the critical circles and take the simplifying assumptions that the orientation induced by the fluid on the critical circles is compatible in each critical level set, then the marked molecule is a complete topological invariant of Morse-Bott Arnold fluids.
+If we keep track of the orientation of the critical circles and take the simplifying assumption that the orientation induced by the fluid on the critical circles is compatible with that orientation in each critical level set, then the marked molecule is a complete topological invariant of Morse-Bott Arnold flows.